European Commission logo

 How does EUROMOD work?

 EUROMOD is a static microsimulation model.
-It applies user-defined tax and benefit policy rules to harmonised microdata on individuals and households, calculates the effects of these rules on household income, and then outputs results, still at the micro level.
+It applies user-defined tax and benefit policy rules to harmonised microdata, calculates the effects of these rules on household income, and then outputs results.

 EUROMOD aims to simulate as much as possible of the tax and benefit components of household disposable income.
-Generally, the following instruments are simulated in all countries: income taxes (national and local), social contributions (paid by the employees, self-employed and employers), family benefits, housing benefits, social assistance and other income-related benefits.
+Generally, the following instruments are simulated:

-See the paper EUROMOD: The European Union Tax-Benefit Microsimulation Model for a fuller description.
+For a fuller description of the model, see also the paper EUROMOD: The European Union Tax-Benefit Microsimulation Model.

 What can EUROMOD do?

-• Estimation of the redistributive effects of actual, previous or future tax-benefit policies
+• Estimation of redistributive effects of actual and hypothetical tax-benefit policies

 • Policy swapping analysis